Strategic Proposal · v2 · For Mindlink · April 2026

 Roy the Photographer

-• Listed in the open freelancer directory
+• Listed in the freelancer directory

 • Receives bookings from other producers